-Foods that you just can’t leave Spain without devouring.
+Spanish foods that you just can’t leave the country without devouring.
 You’ll love everything!

 1. Tortilla Española

 Probably the most well-known Spanish foods along with paella, tortilla Española or Spanish omlette is super simple and super delicious, depending on how it’s prepared.
 A mediocre tortilla may be dry or salty but if you’re lucky enough to try one that’s moist and juicy your mouth will water every time you think of it.
 Making the perfect tortilla is an art, so be sure to look up which restaurants are known to serve the best tortilla in whatever region you’re going to in Spain.

 The typical Spanish breakfast is a piece of baguette toasted and topped with olive oil, salt and tomato that’s liquefied by a blender.
 You have the option of ordering a side of jamón with it as well.
 It sounds extremely plain, but it’s actually super delicious and simple.
 This is the only thing most restaurants serve before 2 pm although you can order a tostada with tomato throughout the day at any time.